walterfreeman/phys307/projects/project0.md

     - What math classes have you taken/are you taking?
 (Do not list calculus classes if you are beyond the calculus sequence.
     - Are there any physical systems you are interested in modeling in this course?

-   Try to do this tonight or Wednesday, so I can see the results by Thursday's class.

 2. Write a C program that reads in a temperature in Celsius and prints the equivalent in Fahrenheit.
 Discuss any issues that arose in writing your code.
 (Even if there weren't any, include a note saying so.
 All of your programs should be submitted with some accompanying discussion.)

 3. Write a C program that prints two columns of numbers, corresponding to x and $\sin x$ over some interesting range.
 Save the output to a file.
 Then modify your program to generate values for another